Radon Information & Indoor Problems

 Basic Techniques for Radon-Resistant New Construction.
 All of the techniques and materials described below are commonly used in home construction.
 No special skills or materials are required when adding radon-resistant features as a new home is being built.
 While the techniques may vary for different house foundations and building site requirements, the five basic features that builders should include to prevent radon from entering a home are:

 Gravel - Use a 4-inch layer of clean, coarse gravel below the “slab,” also called the foundation.
 This layer of gravel allows the soil gases – including radon – that occur naturally in the soil to move freely underneath the house.
 Builders call this the “air flow layer” or “gas permeable layer” because the loose gravel allows the gases to circulate.
 NOTE: In some regions of the country, gravel may be too expensive or unnecessary.
 Alternatives are allowed, such as a perforated pipe or a collection mat.
+All homes should be tested for radon.

 Plastic Sheeting or Vapor Retarder - Place heavy duty plastic sheeting (6 mil. polyethylene) or a vapor retarder on top of the gravel to prevent the soil gases from entering the house.
 The sheeting also keeps the concrete from clogging the gravel layer when the slab is poured.